Mesa vs Chandler Water Quality

 Hardness comparison

 Mesa has somewhat harder water at 300 PPM versus Chandler at 300 PPM, a difference of 0 PPM.
 At 300 PPM, Mesa residents should budget for a water softener ($600-$1,500 installed).
-Without one, expect scale buildup on fixtures, reduced water heater efficiency, and $800-$1,200/year in hidden costs.
+Without one, expect scale buildup on fixtures, reduced water heater efficiency, extra soap and detergent use, and shorter appliance lifespans.
 Chandler also has hard water but to a lesser degree.

 Both cities have hard water, but Mesa's higher hardness means more aggressive scale buildup and higher household impact.